groupefungo/m3uzi2/README.md

 - Handle live streaming.

 I'm still working on the client which actually uses this gem hence patches/issues are WELCOME!

 Usage
 ------

+There are a few ways to use the main components - the most basic is to include M3Uzi2

-Read an M3U file:
+Read an M3U8 file:

+    m3u8 = M3Uzi2.new('../spec/samples/valid/2014-08-18-122730.M3U8')

-Write an M3U file:
+Write an M3U8 file:

+    m3u8.save('../spec/samples/valid/2014-08-18-122730.COPY.M3U8')

+Write to a stream:

+  m3u8.write_io_stream(stream = StringIO.new)

 Get a list of media segments:

+    m3u8.media_segments

+Get a single media segment by name:

+    m3u8.media_segment['something.ts']

-Add a file to the M3U index:
+Add a media segment:

 Get all tag reference objects:

-Get a tag value :
+Get a tag value:

 Set an individual tag value:

 Add a tag to the M3U index :

+Check if a file is valid:

+  m3u8.valid?

+Create a sliding window:

+    m3u8.slide!

+Note that this is currently a shebang method and the in memory content will be altered.

 NOTES